aceinvestor/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that deletes all files in the current working directory
+A script that creates directories